Thai literature: Ramakien

 Most countries in Southeast Asia share an Indianised culture.
 Thai literature was heavily influenced by the Indian culture and Buddhist-Hindu ideology since the time it first appeared in the 13th century.
-Thailand's national epic is a version of the Ramayana called the Ramakien, received from the Khmer people through the Lavo Kingdom.
+Thailand's national epic is a version of the Ramayana called the Ramakien, received from the Lavo Kingdom.
 The importance of the Ramayana epic in Thailand is due to the Thai's adoption of the Hindu religio-political ideology of kingship, as embodied by the Lord Rama.
 The former Siamese capital, Ayutthaya, was named after the holy city of Ayodhya, the city of Lord Rama.
 All Thai kings have been referred to as "Rama" to the present day.

 The mythical tales and epic cycle of Ramakien provide the Siamese with a rich and perennial source for dramatic materials.
 The royal court of Ayutthaya developed classical dramatic forms of expression called khon and lakhon.
 Ramakien played a great role in shaping these dramatic arts.
 During the Ayutthaya period, khon, or a dramatized version of Ramakien, was classified as lakhon nai or a theatrical performance reserved for aristocratic audiences.
 A French diplomat, Simon de La Loubère, witnessed and documented it in 1687, during a formal diplomatic mission sent by King Louis XIV.
 The Siamese drama and classical dance later spread throughout mainland Southeast Asia and influenced the art in neighboring countries, including Burma's own version of Ramayana, Cambodia, and Laos.

 A number of versions of the Ramakien epic were lost in the destruction of Ayutthaya in 1767.
 Three versions currently exist.
 One of these was prepared under the supervision (and partly written by) King Rama I. His son, Rama II, rewrote some parts for khon drama.
 The main differences from the original are an extended role for the monkey god Hanuman and the addition of a happy ending.
 Many of popular poems among the Thai nobles are also based on Indian stories.
 One of the most famous is Anirut Kham Chan which is based on an ancient Indian story of Prince Anirudha.